-International sales represented approximately 92%, 88% and 90% of net sales in 2017, 2016, and 2015, respectively.
-We make foreign sales through our wholly-owned subsidiaries in Germany and China, as well as through independent distributors and sales representatives operating in 46 other countries.
+International sales represented approximately 92%, 88% and 92% of net sales in 2019, 2018, and 2017, respectively.
+We make foreign sales through our wholly-owned subsidiaries in Germany and China, as well as through independent distributors and sales representatives operating in 44 other countries.
 Our independent foreign distributors purchase our products for resale and we generally recognize the sale at the time of shipment to the distributor.
-As with U.S. sales representatives, sales made by international sales representatives are on an agency basis, with sales made directly to the customer by Us.
+As with U.S. sales representatives, sales made by international sales representatives are on an agency basis, with sales made directly to the customer by us.

-Net international sales for 2017, 2016, and 2015 were (in millions) \$31.2, \$20.5 and \$19.8, respectively.
-We determine international sales by the international geographic area into which the products are sold and delivered, and include not only sales by foreign subsidiaries but also export sales from the U.S. to our foreign distributors and to our representatives' customers.
+Net international sales for 2019, 2018, and 2017 were (in millions) \$19.8, \$25.8 and \$31.2, respectively.
+We determine international sales by the international geographic destination into which the products are sold and delivered, and include not only sales by foreign subsidiaries but also export sales from the U.S. to our foreign distributors and to our representatives' customers.
 International sales do not include transfers between Data I/O and our foreign subsidiaries.
 Export sales are subject to U.S. Department of Commerce regulations.
 We have not, however, experienced difficulties to date as a result of these requirements.
+Certain products (such as SentriX) may require export licenses due to the technology contained and the country to which they would be shipped.
 We have not made sales to Iran or any Iranian governmental entities or any other blacklisted companies or countries.

-Fluctuating exchange rates and other factors beyond our control, such as international monetary stability, tariff and trade policies and U.S. and foreign tax and economic policies, may affect the level and profitability of international sales.
+Fluctuating exchange rates and other factors beyond our control, such as the coronavirus, international monetary stability, tariff and trade policies and U.S. and foreign tax and economic policies, may affect the level and profitability of international sales.
 We cannot predict the effect of such factors on our business, but we try to consider and respond to changes in these factors, particularly as the majority of our costs are U.S. based while the vast majority of our sales are international.